Vale: a prose linter

 Customizing Vale

-You can customize Vale so it adjusts to your personal style or to keep it from flagging valid content.
+You can adjust Vale so your personal style or to keep it from flagging valid content.

 Alternate rulesets